threkk/wordle-suggestions/README.md

 1. In the first section, marked with a 🟩, place in the correct order the letters that are in the word **in the correct position**.
 Leave empty spaces for those unknown.
-2. In the second section, marked with a 🟨, write the letters that are in the word with an **unknown position**.
+2. In the second section, marked with a 🟨, place in the correct order the letters that are **not in the correct position but in the word**.
+Leave empty spaces for the unknown.
 3. In the third section, marked with a ⬛, write the letters that are **not** in the word.